pantheon-systems/documentation/source/content/certification/study-guide-cms/09-automate.md

 * If you are using a deprecated Pantheon Drupal Upstream and would like to convert your site from one of the deprecated upstreams to the supported `drupal-composer-managed` upstream, you can use the [Terminus Conversion Tools Plugin](https://github.com/pantheon-systems/terminus-conversion-tools-plugin).

 ### WordPress with Integrated Composer
 Pantheon has a [WordPress (Composer Managed)](/guides/wordpress-composer/wordpress-composer-managed) upstream.
 You can use this upstream to create an Integrated Composer WordPress site with Bedrock.
-This upstream is currently in EA.

 #### Adding and Removing Dependencies with Integrated Composer